jronallo/sli_video/README.md

 Sli Video takes a directory of high quality MP4 source videos and converts them into derivatives for use with the HTML5 video tag.
-Derivatives produced for each video include an MP4, using HandBrake, and WebM and PNG, using ffmpeg.
+Derivatives produced for each video include an MP4, using HandBrake, and WebM and PNG, using avconv.
 The MP4 and WebM can be used as sources for the video element and the PNG taken from the first frame can be used as the poster image.

 Because some browsers do not know about HTML5 video and this script does not create an OGV for other